 For the last week I have been madly craving some Basil-X stir fry.
 (The X being interchangeable, shrimp, chicken, etc.) I imagine that the past week of spot searching the internet for Thai ingredients for my garden is what put the taste in my mouth, so be it.
 Well lucky for me my wife likes stir fry, and was of like mind in that neither of us wanted to cook anything.
 Another boon to my bellyaching is that we live a mere two blocks away, give or take, to the Siam Cafe, a small Thai joint known for excellent food.
 We've been there before and loved it.
 I had gotten their Pad Thai previously and was happy as a clam with the selection.
 So we went, ate our fill, took the rest home.
 It was a good night.

 Then I got to thinking.
 Well before I go any further, let me preface this by saying that I would recommend the Siam Cafe to anyone who likes Thai food and lives in Nashville.
 Seriously it is nice, the service is wonderful, the food is great, atmosphere, price, all winners.
 Also, I got what I wanted, Basil-X. When I looked back on the ingredients used, while flavorful, and to my virgin-Thai mind, authentic in taste, the dish seemed pretty ordinary.
-There was nothing there I couldn't get at the local,
+There was nothing there I couldn't get at the local, non-super market.
+Accept the Basil, which is accessible in any super market.

 Ingredients List: